 GABRD (Gamma-Aminobutyric Acid Type A Receptor Delta Subunit) is a Protein Coding gene.
-Diseases associated with GABRD include Epilepsy, Generalized, With Febrile Seizures Plus, Type 5 and Gabrd-Related Generalized Epilepsy With Febrile Seizures Plus.
-Among its related pathways are GABAergic synapse and Sweet Taste Signaling.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRB3.
+Diseases associated with GABRD include Epilepsy, Idiopathic Generalized 10 and Generalized Epilepsy With Febrile Seizures Plus.
+Among its related pathways are GABAergic synapse and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+An important paralog of this gene is GABRP.

 UniProtKB/Swiss-Prot for GABRD Gene